 High School Students in the U.S. who fail Algebra yearly

-High School Graduates do not meet benchmarks readiness for one or more college courses in math Science, or English
+High School Graduates do not meet benchmark readiness for one or more college courses in math, science, or English

 Of all remedial students are African American

 Of students from low socio-economic families are one to-two grade levels behind their more affluent peers

 4% / 5%